whatmakeart/experiments-in-electronic-arts/content/modules/01-basic-electronics-introduction/1-10-servo-shenanigans/index.md

 }
 ```

 The next section of code is the `loop();` function.
 This function loops over and over again and controls the sweep of the servo motor arm.
 It uses two `for` loops.
-We will examine `for` loops later in the semester but basically they do somthing a certain ammount of times or until some condition is met.
+We will examine `for` loops later in the semester but basically they do something a certain amount of times or until some condition is met.
 In this case they move the servo arm one direction until it gets to 180 and then they move the servo arm the other direction until it gets to zero.
 Then the process repeats.

 ## Full Sweep Code